 FET Removal Options:

 Method #2: Hot air removal.
 Most people don't care to spend money on a hot air station, but using a propane solder iron with hot air tip does the job quite well.
 Practice on some junk circuit boards.
 Heat until the solder is melted, then just remove the chip.
 Works like magic.
 Leaves the circuit looking like new.
 Might want to have a heat shield to protect that plastic looking box next to the FET.
 I used some aluminum foil wraped over a business card as a heat shield.
 The down side to using hot air with the propane solder gun is it takes maybe 20 seconds to heat up the solder to remove it.
 I would like to apply heat as quick as possible to prevent possible damage to surrounding electronics.
 On the plus side, hot air makes a very clean removal with minimal stress to the electronic trace.
+Down side is components around the FET may also be affected.
+Not really recommended.

-And the best Method #1:This is what I call the chops sticks technique.
-I think this is the latest best method to remove FETs.
+And the best Method #1A: This is what I call the chops sticks technique.
+If you have two irons, and is not very experianced with soldering, this is probably the best method.
 Use two soldering iron like a pair of chopsticks.
-(Now, if money is no object, you can buy a hot tweezer that does the same thing, but looks like it will cost several hundreds of dollars.
-See link on the bottom.)
-Use them one on each side to heat all the legs of the chip at the same time, then just pick the chip up using the soldering irons.
+Now, if you want to spend the money, you can buy a hot tweezer that does the same thing.
+Use a hot tweezer if you want to do this for a living.
+For the chopstick mothod, use one solder iron on each side to heat all the legs of the chip at the same time, then just pick the chip up using the soldering irons.
 Clean, fast and simple.
-Hint: Put a drop of solder on each iron before using it.
+Hint: Put a drop of solder on each iron before using it to give it some flux.
 It will heat the solder joint up almost instantly, and allow you to remove the FET in the minimal amount of time for least impact to the chip and circuit board.

-Best Method FET removal video:
+Best Method FET removal chopstick video:

 Board Preparation: